 At the beginning of each six-week block, students will complete a set of baseline tests.
 This will give them a guide to their current fitness level.

-The theoretical content for each year group is delivered via homework and set every two- or three-weeks using Canvas.
+The theoretical content for each year group is delivered via homework and set every two- or three-weeks using Teams.